rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

 # NFT

 An NFT is minted from a [Class](nftclass.md).
 It's a unique digital asset.
 NFTs can be mutable after being created, but most often are not.

 NFTs can have [jsonlogic](https://jsonlogic.com/) to affect [conditional rendering](#conditional-rendering) and [multiple resources](#resources) which can be prioritized by the owner, and of which one or more can be based on a [Base](base.md).
-An NFT can own other NFTs through two computed properties: `children` when parent, and `owner` when child.
+An NFT can own other NFTs through two computed properties: `children` when parent, and `owner` / `rootowner` when child.

 ## NFT Standard